Rosa Vercellana: Life

-In 1864, the capital of Italy was moved from Turin to Florence and Vercellana established herself there in the villa La Pietraia.
-Five years later the king fell gravely ill at San Rossore, the royal estate near Pisa.
+In 1864, the capital of Italy was moved from Turin to Florence, and Vercellana established herself there in the Villa La Petraia.
+Five years later, the King fell gravely ill at San Rossore, the royal estate near Pisa.
 Fearing death, on 18 October 1869, he hurriedly married his mistress, in a purely religious ceremony which conferred no civil rights upon his wife.
 Telegrams to Rome followed, seeking papal benediction.

 A civil ceremony was held in Rome eight years later in 1877.
-This was a morganatic marriage, so she was never made Queen and her children had no rights of succession to the throne.
+This was a morganatic marriage, so she was never made queen and her children had no rights of succession to the throne.

 Victor Emanuel died two months after the ceremony.
 Rosa Vercellana survived him by eight years, dying on 26 December 1885.

 The mausoleum

 As the Savoy family refused to allow Vercellana to be buried next to her husband in the Pantheon, her children had a mausoleum built for her in a similar form (if on a smaller scale) in Turin, next to the road to the Castello di Mirafiori.
 The circular, copper-domed, neoclassical monument, surmounted by a latin cross and surrounded by a large park, was designed by Angelo Dimezzi and completed in 1888.

 In 1970 it was purchased by the Turin city council from a descendant of Rosa Vercellana for the sum of 132 million lire.
 The park was opened to the public two years later but almost immediately the mausoleum was broken into and the remains of Vercellana and her descendants were mutilated by people searching for jewels.
 Further acts of vandalism took place over subsequent years and the structure fell into a state of dereliction.
 Major restoration work was carried out at the start of the twenty-first century and the park was re-opened to the public in 2005.